If you’re considering composite bonding, one practical concern often comes up before anything else – how will it affect your bite?

 Contact Points and “High Spots” Explained

-After bonding, dentists check for what are commonly called “high spots” – areas where a tooth contacts before the others when you close your mouth.
+After composite bonding, dentists check for what are commonly called “high spots” – areas where a tooth contacts before the others when you close your mouth.

 Even a fraction of a millimetre can feel noticeable.